|

 Welsh Assembly Government, 3 July 2001

-Mentions approximately 6.5 hectares for the new school with a multi-use games area for 630 pupils plus 26 full-time equivalent nursery places.
+Mentions approximately 6.5 hectares for the new school with a

 The facilities at the new school will be available for community use.
 The new site is described as being within a broadly defined flood risk area close to the river, so tidal defences needed to be reviewed.
 Due to the use of the site for industrial use a rigorous remediation strategy was necessary to satisfy planning authorities before approval was finally given. |